apache/samza/docs/learn/documentation/versioned/api/high-level-api.md

         .sendTo(profilesTable);

 {% endhighlight %}

+Sends all update messages in this MessageStream to the provided Table.
+The expected message type is [KV](javadocs/org/apache/samza/operators/KV).
+V should be on type UpdateMessage which defines an update message and an optional default to be inserted in the absence of an existing record.
+User also needs to pass an UpdateOptions parameter as well in the sendTo call of MessageStream.
+It defines the behavior of the sendTo-table operator in terms of whether it should insert a default in the absence of an existing record or not.

+{% highlight java %}

+    MessageStream<UserInfoEvent> userInfoEventStream = ...
+    Table<KV<Long, UserInfo>> userInfoTable = ...

+    userInfoEventStream
+        .map(event -> {
+          UserInfo userInfo = event.getUserInfo();
+          String update = ...;
+          return KV.of(userInfo.getUserId(), UpdateMessage.of(update, userInfo));
+        })
+        .sendTo(userInfoTable, UpdateOptions.UPDATE_WITH_DEFAULTS);

+{% endhighlight %}

 #### Sink
 Allows sending messages from this MessageStream to an output system using the provided [SinkFunction](javadocs/org/apache/samza/operators/functions/SinkFunction.html).